-[Personality Test] I got a PCM diagnosis!
-Learn about your characteristics and use them in your work
+[Personality Test] I took the PCM test!
+Learn your own characteristics and use them in your work

 Hello